 Increased Risk of Chest Infection

-Smoking increases mucus production and breaks down the lung tissues.
-The combination of smoking and general anesthetic can lead to retention of mucus and increase the risk of post-operative chest infection.
+Smoking and vaping increases mucus production and breaks down the lung tissues.
+The combination of smoking/vaping and general anaesthetic can lead to retention of mucus and increase the risk of post-operative chest infection.
 Coughing can increase the risk of post-operative bleeding and bruising.

 If the patient has a long history of smoking, he or she should speak to the surgeon beforehand to avoid high risk of complications.
 Blepharoplasty is another similar plastic surgery operation used to modify the eye region where utmost care is required.
 For blepharoplasty cost, UK, reach us at https://markhoasjoe.co.uk/procedures/eye-lid-surgery-blepharoplasty/